-Interest in project management estimations, cost, and scheduling remains strong in the academic world, driven by the sometimes spectacular cost and schedule overruns in general, but defense projects in particular.
-Unfortunately, notwithstanding the effort, projects continue to fail and overrun every established metric.
+Interest in project management estimation, cost, and scheduling remains strong in the academic world (and with practitioners), driven by the sometimes-spectacular cost and schedule overruns, with defense projects in particular.
+Unfortunately, projects continue to fail and overrun every established metric.
 Nevertheless, we continue to study in the hopes of a breakthrough-a cure-for all that ails the defense acquisition world.

-No one believes it is possible to accurately estimate a schedule, so there are no overruns.
+No one believes it is possible to accurately estimate a schedule so there are no overruns.
 Sometimes, we get scheduling right, but often we get it wrong.
 After the fact, we can determine what went wrong and why; however, we have not yet been able to prevent failure.
-However, we believe we must do better to not only stay on schedule, but to answer the overriding imperative in defense acquisition to deliver systems as fast as possible that work.
-There are many hypotheses about the why, but it could be we are ignoring the one constant factor in project management, the human being with all the complexity and imperfections.
+We believe we must do better to stay on schedule, and also to satisfy the need to deliver systems that work, with timely delivery.
+There are many hypotheses about why programs are not always successful.
+One (perhaps neglected) is that people, with complexity and imperfections, are one major constant in project management.

 Humans tend to think about project management in the context of cause and effect (Dörner, 1996).
 We consider cost and associated variables during the project planning process.
 We do the same when developing a schedule.
 The planning process allows us to visualize how the development will unfold.
 Once we start executing, however, our ability to visualize the interplay of variables, from stakeholder demands to supply chain issues to requirements changes, is limited.
 We then react to events in a serial "cause and effect manner," solving the immediate problem, but often neglecting to consider feedback and second order effects of those decisions.
-Newton's Third Law of Motion states, "for every action, there is an equal and opposite reaction."
+Newton's Third Law of Motion states, "For every action, there is an equal and opposite reaction."
 In human activities from engineering to war, a corollary to that law adds the idea of a counteraction, or response to the reaction.
-This concept is well understood in military planning and is a basic concept in wargaming, but in planning for and managing projects, we identify the cause and effect relationships, action-reaction, but don't consider the action-reaction-counteraction sequence.
+This concept is well understood in military planning and is a basic concept in wargaming, but in planning for and managing projects we identify the cause-and-effect relationships, action-reaction, but don't consider the action-reaction-counteraction sequence.
+That is, games against "nature" can also be complex.

-Scheduling is unique, as studies by operational research experts, systems analysts, and even mathematicians attest (Boyd & Mundt, 1995; Herroelen & Leus, 2004, 2005; Rodrigues & Williams, 1998; Vandevoorde & Vanhoucke, 2006).
+Scheduling is unique as studies by operational research experts, systems analysts, and even mathematicians attest (Boyd & Mundt, 1995; Herroelen & Leus, 2004, 2005; Rodrigues & Williams, 1998; Vandevoorde & Vanhoucke, 2006).
 In fact, we can explain schedule-the how and the what-using mathematics.
 We can also use the same mathematics and probability to develop schedules.
 What we haven't been able to do is apply mathematics and probability to get scheduling right.
-System dynamics provides the opportunity to consider scheduling and schedule execution from the people perspective.
+In this context, we believe system dynamics provides an opportunity to better understand scheduling and schedule execution, especially from the people perspective.

-System dynamics was conceived and developed by Forrester (1971) in the 1960s.
-In many ways, Forrester's (1971) approach was like that of Dörner (1996) in that both recognized not only the limitations in human's ability, but also recognized that social systems were far more complex and difficult to understand than any technology.
+System dynamics was conceived and developed by Forrester in the 1960s (Forrester, 1971).
+In many ways, Forrester's approach was like that of Dörner (1996) in that both recognized not only the limitations in human ability, but also that social systems were far more complex and difficult to understand than any technology.
 Further, both saw the world in terms of systems.
-Although we may not always think of it, we treat a development project, whether commercial or military, as a system with both inputs and outputs, as well as constraints and mechanisms.
+Although we may not always think of it, we treat a development project, commercial or military, as a system with both inputs and outputs, as well as constraints and mechanisms.
 Inputs represent those management, budget, policy, materials, and other variables that are transformed by the system into outputs.
-Constraints are those regulatory, legal, fiscal and time variables that restrict the system.
+Constraints are those regulatory, legal, fiscal, and time variables that restrict the system.
 Mechanisms are the people and processes used by the system to transform to the outputs.